- Define communication and discuss its importance for our lives.

 What are some reasons you engage in communication with other individuals in your daily life?

-Infants and toddlers watch and listen to the people around them.
+Preschoolers watch and listen to the people around them.
 Communication and language development require other areas of development, such as visual skills, thinking skills, and memory.
-The experiences offered from multiple domains contribute greatly to their development and learning.
-Infants and toddlers learn to communicate not only through the words you use, but by what and how you do things, such as holding and smiling at them.
-Take time to review the strategies listed below which highlight ways to support communication for the infants and toddlers in your care:
+The quality and variety of experiences offered in the classroom contribute greatly to their development and learning.
+Preschoolers learn to communicate not only through the words you use, but by what and how you do things, such as playing with them and answering questions.
+Take time to review the strategies listed below which highlight ways to support communication for the preschool children in your care:

 Completing this Course

-For more information on what to expect in this course, the Communication & Language Development Competency Reflection, and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Infant & Toddler Communication & Language Development Course Guide.
+For more information on what to expect in this course, the Communication & Language Development Competency Reflection, and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Preschool Communication & Language Development Course Guide.

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.